-This set of Chemistry Online Quiz for Class 12 focuses on “Amines Chemical Reactions – 3”.
+This set of Class 12 Chemistry Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Amines Chemical Reactions – 3”.

 1. If x and y are the pKb values of p-methylaniline and N,N-dimethylaniline, what is the relation between x and y?